PaddlePaddle/docs/doc/fluid/advanced_usage/development/submit_pr_guide.md

 ### Pass unit tests

-Every new commit in your Pull Request will touch CI unit tests,so please make sure that necessary comments have been included in your commit message.Please refer to [commit](local_dev_guide.html#permalink-8--commit-)
+Every new commit in your Pull Request will trigger CI unit tests,so please make sure that necessary comments have been included in your commit message.Please refer to [commit](local_dev_guide.html#permalink-8--commit-)

 Please note the procedure of CI unit tests in your Pull Request which will be finished in several hours.